 As the proportion of paid electricity increases, the hours of electricity supplied to that community also increases.
-The implementing partners (North and South Bihar Power Distribution Company Ltd) have both shown strong interest in scaling up the study from the eight study districts to the rest of Bihar.
-While we work on analyzing data (primary and administrative) from the study, the distribution companies have expressed interest in continuing to implement and monitor RLSS themselves in our study districts.
-Since May 2018, our team has been assisting the them closely in achieving this.
+Both the implementing partners—North and South Bihar Power Distribution Company Limited—have shown strong interest in scaling up the study from the eight districts to the rest of Bihar.

-This project is supported by Governance Initiative (GI), International Growth Centre (IGC), Urban Services Initiative (USI), PEDL and the Tata Centre for Development at UChicago
+This project is also supported by Governance Initiative, International Growth Centre, Urban Services Initiative, and Private Enterprise Development in Low-Income Countries.